Mohmedvaid/usdc-transfer-analyzer/_DOCUMENTATION/api.md

 ### Get Transactions

-Retrieves a list of transactions with optional filters and pagination.
+Provides a comprehensive list of transactions, allowing for filtering by date, transaction value, and includes pagination features.

 - **URL:** `<baseURL>/api/transaction`
 - **Method:** `GET`